tangyrine/itinerarly/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Troubleshooting
+If you encounter rate limiting with the Gemini API:
+- The application automatically switches between models
+- Check your API quota in the Google AI Studio
+- Ensure your API key is correctly set in `.env.local`

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.